Mir4r/RPi-Speedtest-Suite/README.md

 The analysis of the taken data will be realized with ROOT (http://root.cern.ch/drupal/).

 The testing module will test the speed of the internet connection peridocally and write the results in a file.
 In the config the tested servers an the time intervall can be chosen.

+Installation:

+ * After cloning this repo clone the speedtest-cli repo in this repos folder.